Upgrading from Vaadin 23

 Configuring

-The converter will need to be configured.
+The converter needs to be configured.
 It accepts the following properties:

 -Dvaadin.path=path/to/your/file